-L. Maybury and P. Corcoran, 'Mathematical Modelling to Optimise an Urban Electric Vehicle Charging System', Cardiff University School of Engineering Research Conference 2023, Cardiff, UK, 2023, pp. 173-175.
+L. Maybury and P. Corcoran, 'Mathematical Modelling to Optimise an Urban Electric Vehicle Charging System', Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff, UK, pp. 173-175.

 Many countries, including the UK, prioritize decarbonisation and have implemented policies such as the Net Zero Strategy [2] to decarbonise all sectors of the economy by 2050.
 The UK government's Road to Zero policy [3] specifically targets cleaner road transport as part of this effort.